flakeparadigm/flakeparadigm/README.md

 # Flakeparadigm

 ## Hi there 👋
-I'm Tyler Nienhouse (he/him), a Software Engineer in Sydney 🇦🇺.
+I'm Tyler Nienhouse (he/him), a Software Engineer in Melbourne 🇦🇺.
 JavaScript is my primary language, but I love to dabble in other languages too!

 ## Socials